-We recruit Healthcare Assistants with the appropriate qualifications, skills, attitude and aptitude to provide not only the community with a personal care service, but to further build and enhance the reputation that CairBairz expects.
+We recruit Care Workers with the appropriate qualifications, skills, attitude and aptitude to provide not only the community with a personal care service, but to further build and enhance the reputation of CairBairz.

-Our Healthcare Assistants, and management are both passionate about what they do, and are highly trained to a standard expected of the Care Quality Commission, and continue this throughout their employment with us.
+Our Care Workers, and Management Team are both passionate about what they do, and are highly trained to a standard expected of the Care Quality Commission, and continue this throughout their employment with us.

 The aim of CairBairz is to significantly improve the quality of life for people with health and social care needs in all environments, through the provision of a wide range of care and support services.

 We give individuals and Healthcare Assistants relevant information about recognising abuse and the choices available to them to ensure their safety.
 We give them clear information about how to report abuse and any necessary support in doing so.
 We consult them before we take any action.
 Where someone is unable to make that decision we always act in his or her best interests.

 Our complaints reporting procedures for abuse and suspected criminal offences and risk assessments work effectively.
 Our policies and procedures are open and transparent and communicated to all.